Mt. SAC Important Message

 • Explain the physics of radiation relevant to fluoroscopic procedures, including x-ray production and photon interactions with matter.

-• Describe methods to minimize personnel radiation exposure, including protective devices, monitoring procedures, regulatory requirements, and NCRP recommendations.
+• Describe methods to minimize personnel radiation exposure, including protective devices, monitoring procedures, and regulatory requirements.

-• Describe principles of patient radiation safety, including ALARA, shielding, beam restriction, filtration, equipment features, and pediatric dose reduction strategies.
+• Describe the principles of patient radiation safety and dose reduction strategies

-• Explain quality control and quality assurance procedures for fluoroscopy equipment and accessories, including recognizing malfunctions and reporting responsibilities.
+• Explain quality control and quality assurance procedures for fluoroscopy systems

 Introduction to Radiologic Science and Health Care RAD 50

-• Identify healthcare professions and settings involved in patient care and describe their roles and interrelationships.
+• Identify healthcare professions and settings involved in patient care.

-• Explain legal, regulatory, and ethical concepts in radiologic practice, including torts, informed consent, patients’ rights, and professional standards.
+• Explain legal, regulatory, and ethical concepts in radiologic practice

-• Describe radiation safety principles for patients and personnel, including ALARA, shielding, personnel monitoring, and appropriate exposure factors.
+• Describe radiation safety principles for patients and personnel

 • Discuss quality management, quality assurance, and accreditation processes in healthcare and radiology departments.